hapax/hapax.github.io/assets/chandra.md

 complexity -- what is left behind is beautiful by virtue of its simplicity.

-*Outline.* We will start with Bohr's model of the hydrogen atom and the quantisation of orbits, and then apply these ideas to a *Fermi gas* of non-interacting electrons on a circle.
+*Outline.* We'll start with Bohr's model of the hydrogen atom and the quantisation of orbits, and then apply these ideas to a *Fermi gas* of non-interacting electrons on a circle.
 Even when the gas is at zero temperature, quantum effects lead to an effective temperature, and hence to an effective *degeneracy pressure*.
-We can generalise our analysis to non-interacting electrons on a donut, and use this to model degeneracy pressure in stellar cores.
+We can cheekily use the circle to understand non-interacting electrons in three dmensions, giving us a simple model of degeneracy pressure in stellar cores.
 The Chandraskhar limit results from balancing degeneracy against gravity.
 As a bonus, we also find the relation between white dwarf mass and radius.